AEK Larnaca FC: 2020s

 Led by David Catala, and interim coach David Badia towards the end of the season, AEK Larnaca finished 2nd in the 2021–22 campaign.
 Cyprus' ranking in the UEFA coefficients at the time, meant that AEK had qualified for Champions League football, for the first time in the club's history.
 Spaniard José Luis Oltra was brought in as the new coach for the 2022–23 season.

 AEK made its Champions League debut in a qualifying round against Midtjylland on 19 July 2022.
-They were eliminated on penalties following two consecutive draws, and dropped into the qualifying rounds of the Europa League where they knocked-out FK Partizan and SC Dnipro-1, entering the Europa League group stage for the second time in the club's history.
+They were eliminated on penalties following two consecutive draws, and dropped into the qualifying rounds of the Europa League where they knocked-out FK Partizan and SC Dnipro-1, entering the Europa League group stage for the third time in the club's history.

-AEK finished third in Group B of the 2022–23 Europa League, and secured its place in the preliminary knockout round of the Europa Conference League, where they would go on to eliminate SC Dnipro-1 to enter the Round of 16.
-This made AEK the second Cypriot club to "survive" a European group stage, and make it to the round of 16 of any European Competition, and the first and only Cypriot club to make the preliminary knockout, and the round of 16 of the Europa Conference League.
+AEK finished third in Group B of the 2022–23 Europa League, and secured its place in the preliminary knockout round of the Europa Conference League, where they would go on to eliminate SC Dnipro-1 to enter the round of 16.
+This made AEK the second Cypriot club to "survive" a European group stage, and make it to the round of 16 of any European Competition, and the first and only Cypriot club to make the round of 16 of the Europa Conference League.
+They were eliminated by eventual winners West Ham United.
+AEK finished their league campaign in 3rd place.
+They gained entry into the Europa Conference League qualifying rounds, but failed to make the group stage.

 Stadium

 Since October 2016, AEK Larnaca's home ground is the AEK Arena which opened its doors hosting the very first match of AEK Larnaka against Aris Limassol.

-The previous home stadium of the football team was the Neo GSZ Stadium, which was common used by EPA and Pezoporikos.
+The previous home stadium of the football team was the New GSZ Stadium, which was commonly used by EPA and Pezoporikos.
 Before the construction of the stadium, the two teams used old GSZ stadium.